Train as you race!

 Key Consideration 1: Build up Strategies; the Importance of carbohydrate

-Our muscles can store up to 300g or 2500kcal of glycogen to be used as energy.
-Glycogen is the main fuel you will use during your race.
-To make sure these stores are fully loaded, reducing the onset of fatigue, you can step up your overall carbohydrate intake in the 48 hours before the event.
+Our muscles can store up to 400-500 g or around 2000 kcal of glycogen to be used as energy.
+Glycogen is the main fuel you will use during your race and is stored when you eat carbohydrate.
+To make sure these stores are fully loaded, reducing the onset of fatigue, you can step up your overall carbohydrate intake in the 48 hours before the event(5).

 Below is an example plan for a typical 70kg cyclist providing 3500kcal, loading with 600g carbohydrates- great the day before a race: